rsvln/frte2tg/README.md

   numpredict: 150              # max tokens in Ollama response, limits description length
   temperature: 0.1             # lower = more deterministic, higher = more creative
   resizetowidth: 640           # resize image before sending to Ollama, 0 to disable
+  thinking: false              # enable chain-of-thought thinking mode; only useful for debugging, not recommended for production use

 # Optional: face recognition via CompreFace
 fr: